leaysgur/cfw-bindings-wrangler-bridge/README.md

 For example,

 - The class constructor for `KVNamespace`, `R2Object`(aka `HeadResult`), etc are not publicly exposed.
-  - It is impossible to implement...
+  - It is impossible to implement the exact same instance...
 - Read-only properties are emulated by simple implementation.
 - If an exception is thrown, it is not a specific error like `TypeError`, but just an `Error`
 - etc...